dougiesquire/CAFE-f6_documentation/docs/index.rst

     **CAFE-f6 overview**

-    Information about the CAFE-f6 dataset and how to access it.
+    Information about the CAFE-f6 dataset including how to access and cite it.

     +++